ChuckTripwell/test-desktop/README.md

 # Frankengold Linux
 [:+:] you did WHAT?!?! [:+:]

-- What is this? \n\
+- What is this?
   ```
   bazzite-nvidia image but with an archlinux kernel optimized for gaming.
   ```

-- Is it safe? \n\
+- Is it safe?
   ```
   probably not.
   ```

-- Then, why? \n\
+- Then, why?
   ```
   in theory: the speed of cachyos, the stability of bazzite.
   in practice: It's my device, I'll do what I want with it.
   ```

-- Can you add this feature...? \n\
+- Can you add this feature...?
   ```
   no.
   ```

-- Can I create my own version? \n\
+- Can I create my own version?
   ```
   yes.
   all changes I made are in the Containerfile. go nuts.
   I will not provide ANY help. you are on your own.
   ```

-- I found a bug! \n\
+- I found a bug!
   ```
   here's a cookie.
   ```

-- I'm using this and experiencing no issues whatsoever, this is actually very smooth. \n\
+- I'm using this and experiencing no issues whatsoever, this is actually very smooth.
   ```
   cheers!
   ```